Driving from New York to Florida with Dogs

 Ten Safety and Travel Tips for Dogs

-Getting Acclimated — We are very lucky.
+We are very lucky.
 Bodhi loves car rides.
 If he sees a car door open, even a stranger’s car, he wants to jump in!
-He’s little fidgety at first because he’s excited, but once we hit the highway, the car’s vibrations lull him to sleep.
+He’s a little fidgety at first, but once we hit the highway, the car’s vibrations lull him to sleep.
 Getting your dog acclimated to car rides is important.
 I realize this is pretty difficult for New Yorkers who typically don’t own their own cars.
-But if you can, there are some steps you can take to get your dog used to car rides.
+But if you can, take these steps to get your dog used to car rides.
 First, let them explore the car with the engine off.
 Let them sniff around.
 Next step is with the the engine on.
 Sit with them in the car with the engine running and the AC on.
 Step three is to take some short rides.
-Make sure the destination is a happy one: a dog park, the beach etc. You want your dog to associate car rides with fun.
+Make sure the destination is a happy one like a dog park.
+You want your dog to associate car rides with fun.

-Safety — It’s important to keep your dog safe during the ride.
+It’s important to keep your dog safe during the ride.
 A crate is best, but not all cars can accommodate one.
 Other options include car seats and seat belts.
-We use a harness for Mr. B. Early on, when we had to drive Bodhi to physical therapy twice a week, I felt sorry for him and let him ride in the front seat without any restraint.
+Early on, when we had to drive Bodhi to physical therapy twice a week, I felt sorry for him and let him ride in the front seat without any restraint.
 He tried to crawl into my lap and I ran up onto the curb and got TWO flat tires.
 I can’t caution you enough that your dog needs to be under control during car rides!

-Protect the Eyes –Don’t let your dog look out the window while you are driving.
+Don’t let your dog look out the window while you are driving.
 Debris from the road can hit her in the eyes.
 (I admit this is a tough one to enforce.
 Bodhi loves hanging his head out the window.
 I definitely close the windows on the highway.)

-Identification — Make sure your dog has proper identification on her.
+Make sure your dog has proper identification on her.
 It should include your name and phone number on it.
 Heaven forbid your dog bolts from your car and gets lost, but it can happen.
 I write Bodhi’s name and both Clark’s and my phone numbers on the outside of his collar.
 Feels safer than relying on a dog tag that can easily come off.

-Walking — Walk your dog before the trip starts.
-You want your dog to go to the bathroom so you don’t have to take a bathroom break right off the bat.
-And a tired dog will soon be a sleeping dog.
+Walk your dog before the trip starts.
+You want your dog to go to the bathroom so you don’t have to take a potty break right off the bat.
+Also, a tired dog will soon be a sleeping dog.
 Sleeping dogs in cars are the easiest to travel with!

-Breaks — Take frequent breaks.
-We stop every two to three hours to switch drivers.
-We also take Bodhi out to stretch his legs and go to the bathroom.
+Take frequent breaks.
+We stop every two to three hours to switch drivers and to let Bodhi out to stretch his legs and go to the bathroom.
 You shouldn’t feed your dog a full meal during these breaks.
 Wait to feed her once you reach your destination for the day.
 Again, you don’t want her getting car sick.
 Stinky!
 Also, do not let your dog sit in a car with the windows up if you are taking a break without her.
-It gets hot faster than you think it will and because dogs don’t process heat the way we do by sweating, they can succumb much more quickly than you can imagine.
+It gets hot faster than you think it will.
+Because dogs don’t process heat the way we do, by sweating, they can succumb to the heat much more quickly than you can imagine.
 Even with the windows down, the car can get very hot.
 Be very mindful of leaving your dog in the car.

-If you’re looking for information about transportation and your dog in New York City and in the surrounding region, read Urban Dog’s post, Advice on Pet Transportation NYC.
+If you’re looking for information about transportation and your dog in New York City and in the surrounding region, read Urban Dog’s post, Dog Friendly Transportation in New York City.